Match tier Listed

 OverviewAI-generated summary

 Md.
-Rafikul Islam is a postdoctoral fellow at the University of Arkansas for Medical Sciences, investigating the role of Nonsense-mediated mRNA decay (NMD) in cancer progression.
-His current research focuses on how mutations in RNA sequences and splicing factors influence cancer development through NMD.
-This work involves collecting tumor samples from cancer patients to examine the functions of NMD in both healthy and diseased states.
-The ultimate goal is to gain new insights into NMD regulation by mutations and to identify potential therapeutic targets for NMD-mediated cancers.
+Rafikul Islam is a postdoctoral fellow at the University of Arkansas for Medical Sciences, where his research focuses on the role of Nonsense-mediated mRNA decay (NMD) in cancer progression.
+He investigates how mutations in RNA sequences and splicing factors influence cancer development through NMD.
+His work also involves collecting tumor samples from cancer patients to understand the function of NMD in both normal and disease states.
+This research aims to provide new insights into NMD regulation by mutations and identify potential therapeutic targets for NMD-mediated cancers.

 Metrics